books

 On her way to Texas at the close of the Civil War, Allison Nordstrom stops at a farm to return to his only surviving brother, the personal effects of a prisoner she once nursed.
 But instead of a warm welcome, she is met by a drunken, embittered man with a loaded gun.

-"...this was a completely satisfying read that actually felt longer than its actual length, due to the amount of detail and characterization.
-The pacing was perfect, with not an ounce of flab anywhere in the story.
+"...this was a completely satisfying read...
 It is easily one of the strongest short stories I've read in a long time.
-The dialogue is lovely, and captures personality and emotion so well that Allie and Jackson leap from the page.
-The account of Beau's death, where Allie is trying to hide the truth from Jackson so save him from more pain, is well done and absolutely heartrending.
 Someone to Share the Sunsets is a little gem, and close to the perfect short story.
-I don't usually like western romances but this was a beautiful read.
-Definitely a keeper."
-Reviewed by Singapore Sling @ Cocktail Reviews Rated 1 Champagne Bottle--Cocktail Reviews
+Definitely a keeper" Reviewed by Singapore Sling @ Cocktail Reviews Rated 1 Champagne Bottle--Cocktail Reviews

 "The action is very surprising, and unpredictable.
-This story is about grief and letting go, but it is also about the future, about hope, and about allowing memory of the good time to fill one's mind.
-This American historical offers us wonderful characters and a delightful window into the past."
-Reviewed by Snapdragon @ LASR Rated 3 Books--Long and Short Reviews
+This American historical offers us wonderful characters and a delightful window into the past" Reviewed by Snapdragon @ LASR Rated 3 Books--Long and Short Reviews

 "Romantic and touching I was moved by the pain of Jackson wanting to know how his brother died.
 Allie showed she was strong and resilient heading all the way out there to meet a man she knew nothing about.
-I truly wish the story would have gone further so I could have read more about these two compelling characters.
 I will be looking for more from Kathy Otten" Reviewed by Krystal @ FAR Rated 4 Angels--Fallen Angel Reviews

 Bang!
 Allison Nordstrom shrieked as a chunk of dirt splattered into a cloud of red dust a few inches to the left of her right foot.
 She dove for the cover of the nearest bush, dropping her small satchel at the edge of the drive.
 Cautiously, she lifted her head and peered through the scraggly branches toward the porch of the farm house from which the shot originated.